 My question was, "how".
 His answer was, "acupuncture."

-I wasn't really sure what I was suppose to be physically feeling, but I knew I liked hanging out with the acupuncturist and just took it on as part of my overall experience abroad.
+I wasn't really sure what I was suppose to be physically feeling, but I knew I liked hanging out with the acupuncturist and just took it on as part of my overall experience abroad to go to acupuncture as regularly as I could.

-And the strangest thing happened.
-My menstrual cramps disappeared, my fatigue started to dissipate, my weight started to creep down, my back quit hurting, and my allergies didn't leave me debilitated during rice cutting season.
+The strangest thing happened.
+My menstrual cramps disappeared, my fatigue started to dissipate, my weight started to creep down, and my back quit hurting.

 It was the first time I started to understand what people meant when they said they felt good.
 Could this be health?
 I had a full year, the first in my life, where my body was coasting without getting sick.
 It was a god damned miracle.
 I had plenty of stress, plenty of booze, plenty of travel - but I was doing OK.
 I didn't really know what to do with myself.
 By then I had been living Ojima for 2 years and it was time to come home.